Our Premium Matcha Ice Cream features a silky smooth texture from the vanilla custard base and a pleasantly bold Matcha flavor!

 After completing the freezing process, you can serve it as it for soft serve ice cream or place it in the freezer again for another three to four hours to fully harden.

-Note: If you prefer less Matcha flavor and more sweetness, you can decrease the Matcha to 1 tablespoon and only remove 1 tablespoon of sugar from the cup.
+Note: If you prefer less Matcha flavor and more sweetness, you can decrease the Matcha to 1 Tbsp and only remove 1 Tbsp of sugar from the cup.

 Note: If you plan on using an ice cream machine, complete the recipe up to step 10 and then follow the directions on your ice cream maker.